lightvector/KataGo/docs/GraphSearch.md

 We have 3 nodes, with Q values around 0.38 or 0.39.
 Currently, at node A the player prefers the action that goes to node C, and node A's Q value is dominated the roughly 30 playouts it has received, almost all of which went to exploring node C. Node C also was visited by about 40 other playouts from a transposing path.

-Now, suppose node C recieves a lot more playouts from transposing paths, in the process, deeper below node C a new tactic is discovered that causes node C's utility to rise a lot, to 0.51:
+Now, suppose node C receives a lot more playouts from transposing paths, in the process, deeper below node C a new tactic is discovered that causes node C's utility to rise a lot, to 0.51:
 <table class="image">
 <tr><td><img src="../images/docs/mcgsbad2.png" height="350"/></td></tr>
 <tr><td><sub>Suppose C gets more playouts and its utility rises 0.39 -> 0.51</sub></td></tr>